Updated on: December 6, 2024

 🥉 3.
 RoboForm — Best Budget Password Manager + Excellent Form-Filling

 RoboForm provides the most convenient form-filling tool out of all the password managers I’ve tested — and it’s cheaper than most competitors.
-Linux users will have to rely on the online dashboard and browser extensions (unlike 1Password, RoboForm doesn’t have a desktop app for Linux), but both the dashboard and extension are really comprehensive and work with all major browsers.
+Unfortunately, Linux users will have to rely on the online dashboard and browser extensions (unlike 1Password, RoboForm doesn’t have a desktop app for Linux).
+That said, the dashboard and extension are really comprehensive and work with all major browsers.

 With RoboForm, you get: